 Why is Nutrition-for-Health important?

-As Namibia is suffering the double-burden of malnutrition, with almost ¼ of all children under five years being stunted, leading to annual losses of ± 11 billion NAD (= 5.22% of GDP), according to Namibia’s COHA study, there is an urgent need for better knowledge, awareness and practices around nutrition.
+As Namibia is suffering the triple-burden of malnutrition, with almost ¼ of all children under five years being stunted, leading to annual losses of ± 11 billion NAD (= 5.22% of GDP), according to Namibia’s COHA study, there is an urgent need for better knowledge, awareness and practices around nutrition.

 This comprehensive training approach brings together nutrition (health) & food security (agriculture) aspects in very participatory ways to bring information, awareness and positive behaviour changes to families, communities and workplaces – including home gardening.